 The Research Committee oversees and advises on the research activities of the Royal BC Museum and Archives.
 The Research Advisory Committee is informed by the principles, priorities and processes set out within Royal BC Museum’s Research Strategy (2016-2021).

-The committee consist of 11 members including the Chair, who will be the Vice President Collections, Research and International Programs.
+The committee consists of 11 members including the Chair, who will be the Vice President, Collections and Research

 External Advisory Members (2017-2019):

 - Dr. Rudy Reimer, Archaeologist, Squamish Nation, Assistant Professor cross-appointed with SFU’s Department of First Nations Studies and Department of Archaeology